Hamed0406/Powershell-script-utility/Get_info_about_AD_group/Get_info_AD.md

 # Active Directory Group Information Script Documentation

+## You need to have at least read only privilege on AD/Domain.

 This PowerShell script is designed to retrieve and optionally export detailed information about a specified Active Directory (AD) group.
 It demonstrates good practices in script modularity and parameterization, making it easily maintainable and extendable.

 ## Script Overview